Students walking in crosswalk on Jayhawk Boulevard

 Bridges to the Baccalaureate Research Training Program at KU/Haskell Indian Nations

-The mission of the Bridge Program is to provide opportunities for students from Haskell Indian Nations University to facilitate their transition from Haskell to other 4-year universities, increasing the number of American Indian students who obtain advanced degrees in science and enter biomedical research fields.
+The mission of the Bridges Program is to provide opportunities for students from Haskell Indian Nations University to facilitate their transition from Haskell to KU, increasing the number of American Indian students who obtain advanced degrees in science and enter bioscience research fields.

 Program Advantages